ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 N1: The cancer has spread to a single lymph node on the same side as the primary tumor, and the cancer found in the node is 3 cm or smaller.

-N2b: Cancer has spread to more than one lymph node on the same side as the primary tumor, and none measure larger than 6 cm.
+N2b: Cancer has spread to more than 1 lymph node on the same side as the primary tumor, and none measure larger than 6 cm.

-N2c: Cancer has spread to more than one lymph node on either side of the body, and none measure larger than 6 cm.
+N2c: Cancer has spread to more than 1 lymph node on either side of the body, and none measure larger than 6 cm.

-N3: The cancer found in the lymph nodes is larger than 6 cm.
+N3: The cancer found in the lymph nodes and is larger than 6 cm.

 MX: Distant metastasis cannot be evaluated.